Language Translation

 There are precautions you can take to prevent serious illness from COVID-19.
 The safe and effective vaccine is the best way to build protection.

-The U.S. Food and Drug Administration (FDA) has approved and authorized an updated Moderna and Pfizer COVID-19 vaccine.
-The Centers for Disease Control and Prevention (CDC) also recommends everyone 6 months and older get an updated COVID-19 vaccine to protect against the potentially serious outcomes of COVID-19 illness this fall and winter.
+The U.S. Food and Drug Administration (FDA) has approved and authorized an updated Moderna, Pfizer 2024 COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) also recommends everyone 6 months and older get an updated COVID-19 vaccine to protect against the potentially serious outcomes of COVID-19 illness.

 For people with health insurance, most plans will cover COVID-19 vaccine at no cost to you.
 People who don’t have health insurance or with health plans that do not cover the cost may get a free vaccine from their healthcare provider, local health department and pharmacies participating in the CDC’s Bridge Access Program.
 Children eligible for the Vaccines for Children program also may receive the vaccine from a provider enrolled in that program.